 - An increase in accredited courses offered across pathways and especially in KS5 ensures that accreditation is tailored to student need so that all students achieve.
 For example, one student working ‘below’ in Maths has achieved an ASDAN silver award, and all students in KS5 have achieved a board range of accredited courses.

-- Where students make below progress, this can be attributed to complex issues with behaviour and attendance.
-Both students working below in Maths are CiN and have significant input form professionals including therapists, EP and CaMHs to improve progress moving forward.
+- Where students make below expected progress, this can be attributed to complex issues with behaviour and attendance.
+Both students working below in Maths have significant input form professionals including therapists, EP and CaMHs to improve progress moving forward.

 SIP Outcomes 2019/20

-- To develop more meaningful recording systems in foundation subjects – writing and implementing GV levels for 4 subjects
+- To develop more meaningful recording systems in foundation subjects – writing and implementing GV levels for at least 4 foundtion subjects.